purtuga/css-vars-element/README.md

 - [x] Add support for being able to set the vars on given selector or :root alias
 - [x] Add method to apply vars (using vars prop)
 - [x] Add support for listening to 'set-vars' event (should be given them name or object with vars)
-- [ ] Add ability to define theme to display via html attribute on the CE
+- [x] Add ability to define theme to display via html attribute on the CE (vars)
-- [ ] Add widget that allow user to select their own theme
+- [x] Add widget that allow user to select their own theme
+- [x] Theme editor